SmithPeder/dotfiles/README.md

 > zsh

-`dotconf/zsh/zsh_manager.sh` file contains the start point of the zsh shell confing
+`dotconf/zsh/zsh_manager.sh` file contains the start point of the zsh shell config

 ## Setup
 > Clone the repo